theogroup/ogroup.net/src/_posts/2017-06-12-rethinking-luxury.md

       meaning of luxury is changing.
 We know because it’s been our mission to change it.
 Anyone can tell you where luxury came from.
 We work with clients to shape where it’s headed: Luxury creative for real brands, with real results.
-And so, as we enter 2018 we plan to showcase what it can mean to rethink luxury across every medium - our client work, our own brand and our interactions with the world.&nbsp;
+We look forward to showcasing what it can mean to rethink luxury across every medium - our client work, our own brand and our interactions with the world.&nbsp;
     single_image:
     quote:
     video: